 As part of Ohio State's international strategy, the Office of International Affairs is responsible for cultivating and nurturing the growth of global perspectives at Ohio State.

-Area studies centers advance knowledge and awareness of international cultures and world regions.
+Area Studies Centers advance knowledge and awareness of international cultures and world regions.
 The centers work with departments to identify programmatic needs; sponsor a wide range of academic activities, including lectures, symposia, conferences, and library resources; and conduct outreach activities for P-12 students and teachers.
-Area studies centers are funded through the U.S. Department of Education's Title VI National Resource Center (NRC) and Foreign Language Area Studies (FLAS) fellowships.
-Ohio State has five area studies centers, three with full Title VI NRC and FLAS funding*:
+Some of the Area Studies Centers are funded through the U.S. Department of Education's Title VI National Resource Center (NRC) and/or Foreign Language Area Studies (FLAS) fellowships.
+Ohio State has five Area Studies Centers, three with Title VI funding through NRC† and/or FLAS*: